mayank0801/Mark12-NeogCamp-FunwithTraingle/readme.md

    - User has to input basee and perpendicular values and the app will tell them the hypotenuse.
 4. Calculate area of triangle.
    - User has to input basee and height values and the app will tell them the area of the triangle.

+## Tech Stack used:

+1. HTML
+2. CSS
+3. JavaScript
+4. Netlify(for deployment)